QUATERMASS AND THE PIT

 Quatermass and the Pit is often spoken of as the finest of the Quatermass films, even by people that may not rate the other three entries highly.
 The Quatermass Experiment was essentially a monster movie and Quatermass II a variation on the alien takeover theme, but here Nigel Kneale has expanded his ideas out with breathtaking regard.
 And this is what everyone loves about Quatermass and the Pit.
 Throughout Nigel Kneales films and teleplays is a fascination with myth and fringe science having rational, real-world explanations The Abominable Snowman (1957) reveals the Yeti as another intelligent species; The Stone Tape (1972) offers a science-fictional explanation for hauntings; and in Quatermass (1979) ancient megaliths are revealed as harvesting portals left by aliens.

 Nigel Kneale is at his most ingenious in Quatermass and the Pit, which offers a dazzling array of ideas about horned Martians having seeded humanity and their insect-like form lying buried in the subconscious of racial memory, which people interpret as being The Devil.
 The unearthed rocket triggers off latent human psychic potential, thus offering a neat explanation for haunting and poltergeist phenomena.
 Kneale has borrowed more than a few ideas from Arthur C. Clarkes novel Childhoods End (1953) about a race of aliens who resemble the classic image of The Devil coming to visit humanity with enigmatic purpose.
-[Both Kneale and Clarkes ideas were later rehashed by the also interesting Doctor Who episode The Daemons (1972) and the animated Star Trek episode The Magicks of Megas-Tu (1973)].
+Both Kneale and Clarkes ideas were later rehashed by the also interesting Doctor Who episode The Daemons (1972) and the animated Star Trek episode The Magicks of Megas-Tu (1973), while the Clarke novel was later very badly filmed as the tv mini-series Childhoods End (2015).

 As serious anthropology, this verges on the preposterous, but in terms of Nigel Kneales play of ideas Quatermass and the Pit is positively ingenious.
 It is certainly the best of the Quatermass films.
 Kneale tightens his original teleplay well and the suspense is eerily well built by regular Hammer director Roy Ward Baker.
 Particularly good is the casting of Andrew Keir as Professor Quatermass.
 Andrew Keir makes for a much more dignified and academic-seeming Quatermass, a welcome change from Brian Donlevys brutish and unlikable playing in the previous two films.